Mil052/HandmadeJewelleryWebsiteAndShop/README.md

 ## How to run the code:

 * Download the code and instal dependencies (in the project directory run: `npm install`)
+* In root folder you have to add .env.local file with environment variables for your postgreSQL database and SMTP server
 * Run the app in the development mode (In the project directory run: `npm run dev`, then open http://localhost:3000 in the browser).

+You can see the working app here: http://miru-little-things.seeuinweb.pl/